Abdulahadkhan3921aak/eCommerce-Website-Vercel/README.md

 - pnpm or yarn
 - MongoDB database
 - Clerk account for authentication
-- Stripe account for payments
-- Shippo account for shipping (optional)
+- Shippo account for shipping (optional but recommended)

 ### Installation